During their marriage, Prince Philip made sure to commemorate Queen Elizabeth II's birthday every year in a special way.

-In 1976, a story by UPI, set just before the queen's 50th birthday bash, noted that on “birthday morning the queen will find a flower on her breakfast tray," calling it "a token her husband never forgets."
+In 1976, a story by UPI, published just before the queen's 50th birthday bash, noted that on “birthday morning the queen will find a flower on her breakfast tray," calling it "a token her husband never forgets" on her birthday.

-In fact, if anything, Prince Philip only made the gesture grander as the years went by.
+In fact, if anything, it seems that Prince Philip only made the gesture grander as the years went by.